yannickkirschen/system-programming/README.md

 ## Compile Code

-If you have mounted `mount/` in Dosbox, you want your binaries to be placed in that directory.
+If you have mounted `mount/` in DOSBox, you want your binaries to be placed in that directory.
 So compile them by using:

 ```sh